Safer recruitment Vetting, disclosure and barring checks

 - in England and Wales, individuals who have a new DBS check can subscribe to the update service, which means they can keep their certificate up to date and take it with them to a new employer.

 Employers can ask for different types of criminal record check.
 The choice of check will depend on the nature of the work being carried out.

-Checks you would request for employment which does not involve working with children.
-Gives details of police convictions, cautions, reprimands and warnings.
+These are the checks you would request for employment which does not involve working with children.
+They give details of police convictions, cautions, reprimands and warnings.